CSUChico-CSCI340/CSCI440-KernelHacking/README.md

 ```

 ## Compile Hello World kernel module
 Now let’s get the Hello World kernel module source and Makefile files and work on compiling a Linux kernel module.
-You will need to download the helloworld.tar file from my website:
+You will need to download the helloworld.tar file from my website (using the wget command below):

 [https://www.bryancdixon.com/static/helloworld.tar](https://www.bryancdixon.com/static/helloworld.tar)

-Or, you can choose the Download ZIP option and download these files from this CSCI440-KernelHacking repo.
-For more detailed instructions for completing this option, look in the [CSCI440-Course-Materials/Assignments.md](https://github.com/shelleywong/CSCI440-Course-Materials/blob/main/Assignments.md).

 You could download the file from the link above to your local computer, but I would recommend downloading it directly to your Ubuntu VM so you can make use of it with having to worry about copying the files onto the VM.
 To do this you can use the `wget` command with that URL as the argument to the command and it’ll download the helloworld.tar file to your current working directory.
 (If you do download the files locally, you can use secure copy protocol (the Linux `scp` command) or another option that supports Secure File Transfer Protocol (SFTP) to get the files to your Ubuntu VM).

 ```bash
 ~$ wget https://www.bryancdixon.com/static/helloworld.tar
 ```

+Alternatively, you can choose the Download ZIP option and download these files from this CSCI440-KernelHacking repo.
+For more detailed instructions for completing this option, look in the [CSCI440-Course-Materials/Assignments.md](https://github.com/shelleywong/CSCI440-Course-Materials/blob/main/Assignments.md).

 Once you have the tar file you will want to extract it: